 - Postpartum depression

-Defining Parental RolesParental roles have historically been very clear and well-defined.
+Defining Parental RolesParental roles have historically been clear and well-defined.
 Typically, the mother stayed home with the children and the father worked to support the family financially.
 In the majority of households today, this is no longer the case.
-Nowadays, many mothers and fathers both work, and as a result, parental roles have become less clear.
+Nowadays, both parents typically work, and as a result, parental roles are not as clear.
 This can often result in conflict and increased stress.
 Couples and families can reduce stress by taking the time to discuss and agree upon roles, responsibilities, and schedules.
-Discussion should be ongoing, since roles will change as parental responsibilities change.Women may feel especially tired and overburdened if they work outside the home.
-Men may feel added pressure to succeed financially.
-Conflicts often occur when women need companionship or help around the house and their husbands are spending long hours at work.
-Men often feel unappreciated and left out when their spouses are spending so much time and attention on the new baby.Tips for New Moms
+Discussion should be ongoing, since roles will change as parental responsibilities change.Tips for New Moms

 - Accept that you will probably feel overwhelmed by your newresponsibilities.
 Most new mothers feel the same way.

 - At times, you will probably feel unappreciated, resentful,envious, or even scared.
 Do not keep these feelings inside.
 Make time totalk calmly and openly with your partner about how you are feelingand to ask for help and emotional support.

 - Encourage your partner to help you care for your baby.
 Be supportive of his help, even when he does not do things the way you would like them done.
 Make it a point to thank him for helping and to tell him how much this means to you.

 - Look for the humor in your new experiences—it will help makethe rough times smoother.